-Today social media for small business can be intimidating with all the competition going around, but it still has an overwhelming effect on the businesses.
+Today social media for small businesses can be intimidating with all the competition going around, but it still has an overwhelming effect on the businesses.
 How do we know?

-Everything is Social Now!
+Everything Is Social Now!

-- Nearly 3/4 (71%) of small businesses use social media.
+- Nearly 3/4 (77.6%) of small businesses use social media.

 - Facebook is the most highly used social media channel (86%), nearly twice the second-most-used channel, Instagram (48%).